 Summer study abroad

-Explore other shores through a shorter, summer trip if you can't afford a whole semester abroad.
+Explore other shores through a summer trip if your schedule can’t accommodate a whole semester abroad.
 Each summer, Northwestern professors lead 3- to 4-week courses in a variety of disciplines and countries.
-The timelines vary, but most take place in late-May/early-June, right after the end of the spring semester.
+The timelines vary, but most take place in late May/early June, right after the end of spring semester.
 The courses are specially planned to fit the needs and curiosity of NWC students and meet the college's cross-cultural general education requirement.

-The selection of course topics and destinations changes each year, with 2 to 6 options each summer.
-NWC professors have taught summer courses focused on community development, crossing cultures, ecology, history, language learning, music, nursing/health care, religion, sociology, sports/fitness and theatre in these countries:
+The selection of destinations and course topics changes each year, with 2 to 6 options each summer.
+Northwestern College professors have taught summer courses focused on community development, crossing cultures, ecology, history, language learning, music, nursing/healthcare, religion, sociology, sports/fitness and theatre.
+Countries where students have studied include:

-- Student must have a minimum GPA of 2.0 (or without that, the consent of the faculty leader) to participate in a summer study abroad program.
+- Students must have a minimum GPA of 2.0 (or without that, the consent of the faculty leader) to participate in a summer study abroad trip.

-- Most programs are open to freshmen through seniors.
+- Most trips are open to freshmen through seniors.

-- A small number of programs have a foreign language requirement.
+- A small number of trips have a foreign language requirement.

 - GEN350 fulfills Northwestern’s general education cross-cultural requirement.

 - Students earn 4 to 6 credits, depending on the program’s duration (3 to 4 weeks).

 - Some programs have a 1-credit GEN316 pre-trip course that takes place the second half of spring semester.